marjomol/anki_magic_image_fetcher/README.md

 ## 🔧 Installation

-1. Clone or download this repository into your Anki add-ons folder.
+1. Find by ID, clone or download this repository into your Anki add-ons folder.
+2. Install and configure the [AnkiConnect](https://ankiweb.net/shared/info/2055492159) add-on.
-2. Change `config.example.json` to `config.json` and fill in your API keys.
+3. Change `config.example.json` to `config.json` and fill in your API keys.
-3. Install the required libraries by running:
+4. Install the required libraries by running:
    ```
    pip install -r requirements.txt
    ```
-4. Restart Anki.
+5. Restart Anki.
 A new menu item **"🖼️ Fetch Images"** will appear under **Tools**.

 ---